Public sector campaigns are some of the most successful types of marketing campaign using bought-in lists.

 Because responsibility is beginning to be shared across a number of people – but some decisions might require an input from a few people.

 In those cases, owners decide it’s best that everyone on the decision making “panel” has the same information.

 Email marketing to personalised B2B emails

-Personalised emails, particularly with smaller companies, will generally always get to the person with the responsibility you’re after even if they require forwarding after reaching the business.
+Personalised emails, particularly with smaller companies, will generally always get to the person you are specifically targeting.

-If the original recipient does not have direct responsibility, they will always almost have sway over the decision-making within the business in many cases anyway.
+If the original recipient does not have direct responsibility, they will always almost have sway over the decision-making process.

 Email marketing to school email addresses

-Now you’ve spoken with the email marketers at the companies you’re dealing with and you’ve explained which companies and organisations you wish to target, what should you look for on the quote they present you with?
+Now you’ve spoken with some email marketers, and you’ve explained which companies and organisations you wish to target, what should you look for on their quote?